FlyingMandarine/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 ### ESLint

-Now that we are somewhat familiar with the development environment let's enhance our development experience even further by configuring a linter.
+Now that we are somewhat familiar with the development environment, let's enhance our development experience even further by configuring a linter.
 We will be using [ESLint](https://eslint.org/) which is already familiar to us from the previous parts.
 Let's get started by installing the dependencies:

 ```shell
 npm install --save-dev eslint @babel/eslint-parser eslint-plugin-react